rust-lang/book/nostarch/chapter08.md

 First of all, `s2` has an `&`, meaning that we are adding a *reference* of the second string to the first string.
-This is because of the `s` parameter in the `add` function: we can only add a `&str` to a `String`, we can't add two `String`s together.
+This is because of the `s` parameter in the `add` function: we can only add a `&str` to a `String`, we can’t add two `String` values together.
 Remember back in Chapter 4 when we talked about how `&String` will coerce to `&str`: we write `&s2` so that the `String` will coerce to the proper type, `&str`.
 Because this method does not take ownership of the parameter, `s2` will still be valid after this operation.